frno7/psgplay/README.md

 choice when updating SNDH metadata, because most of the code is retained with `dc.b` data bytes for exact reassembly.

-The `--remake-header` can be used to repair broken SNDH metadata such as missing tags, excessive whitespace, etc. It can also be used to update or add new metadata, by editing the produced assembly source code in an editor.
+The `--remake-header` option can be used to repair broken SNDH metadata such as missing tags, excessive whitespace, etc. It can also be used to update or add new metadata, by editing the produced assembly source code in an editor.

 See issue [#4](https://github.com/frno7/psgplay/issues/4) about switching from MIT to Motorola syntax.